 Some of my favorite photos have been ones I've shot out of an airplane window.
 From 1000 to 3000 feet up in the air, you can get some amazing views, and smaller aircraft travel slow enough that you have time to prepare and compose your shots.
-Here are some general tips for taking photos in the sky.

 - Use a small aperture number.
 The lower the f/stop the less distracting dust and reflections from the window will appear in the photo, and the faster your shutter speeds will be, minimizing blur from camera shake.

 - Try not to fall out of the airplane.
 When shooting photos, make sure to not fall out the aircraft.
 Doing so will prematurely conclude your aerial photography experience and you'll miss out on some of your locations.
 That said, if you do find yourself attempting a personalized unpowered descent, document your journey thoroughly through photography.
 The contents of your memory card could then be sold to tabloids to finance your burial.

 - Use an optically stabilized system.
 Even if you consider yourself to have a steady hand, flight in a small aircraft will teach you the true meaning of turbulence.
 Even in bright sunlight, keeping shutter speeds as fast as possible and using an optically stabilized system will ensure that your photos are as sharp as you expect them to be.

 - Fly with a qualified pilot.
 The quality of your pilot can be determined by how nice their radio headset is.
 Features evolve rapidly in the world of radio headsets, but a quick way the uninitiated can determine quality is by the headset's price.
 If it's under $500, find a new pilot.
 In the $500-$1500 range, you're probably in safe hands.
 But if the headset is over $2000, the pilot must be very qualified indeed.